Rolands-Laucis/Socio/core/README.md

 //send a single query and wait for its result: await sc.Query(socio`INSERT INTO Users (name, num) VALUES(:name, :num);`, {name:'bob', num:42}); //sanatize dynamic data yourself in QueryWrap!

-//or work with server side created generic data: let color = await sc.GetProp('color') as string; //the prop needs first to be created on the server and can be any json serializable object (including Map and Set) sc.SubscribeProp('color', (c:string) => color = c); //can be unsubscribed const res = await sc.SetProp('color', '#ffffff'); //this will rerun ^ the sub, if/when the server has set it, so no need to double your code everywhere!
+//or work with general server side data: let color = await sc.GetProp('color') as string; //the prop needs first to be created on the server and can be any json serializable object (including Map and Set) sc.SubscribeProp('color', (c:string) => color = c); //can be unsubscribed const res = await sc.SetProp('color', '#ffffff'); //this will rerun ^ the sub, if/when the server has set it, so no need to double your code everywhere!